 It’s an Iceland fact that cleanliness is next to Godliness in Iceland.
 That should be your mantra whenever you’re visiting any hot pool in Iceland.
 Always shower thoroughly with soap before you go into the hot pool and make sure you’re wearing a clean swimsuit, if not a fresh one.

 Most hot pools in Iceland don’t have private showers and changing rooms, but Hvammsvik does.
 However, you can’t treat it like your private hotel bathroom.
 Get done with your shower, change as fast as possible, and move on to the pool as it’s not a large changing room area.
 Shampoo and body wash are provided, but it’s best to bring your conditioner, lotion, and all your other toiletries with you that you’ll need.

 Bring a swimsuit and some towels.
 Guests can rent towels and swimsuits for 900 ISK, but it’s best to just bring your own.
 This shouldn’t be taken as a slight against Hvammsvik, as everything was absolutely clean.
 It just comes down to personal preference at the end of the day.

-We recommend to bring a pair of fresh flip-flops or slides.
-You’re going to want to go from one pool to the next, and possibly take a dip in the ocean as well.
+We recommend bringing a pair of fresh flip-flops or slides.
+You’ll want to go from one pool to the next, and possibly take a dip in the ocean as well.
 We went barefoot, but the rocks are cold, and rocky when stepping into the Atlantic!
 If you want to take photos with your phone, I can’t recommend bringing a phone dry bag enough.

 You Can Stay Overnight at Hvammsvík!